remix-run/remix-website/data/posts/react-router-v7.md

 The problem is that 2-syllable, multi-sprint, call-for-tshirt-sizing, manager-fear-inducing word **_migration_**.

 Our strategy up until now has been to make the bridge from a React Router app to Remix so seamless it doesn't even feel like a migration.
-The problem is, no matter how good a job we do building that bridge, it still _feels_ like a rewrite.
+The problem is, no matter how good of a job we do building that bridge, it still _feels_ like a rewrite.
 Emotionally, changing an import from one package to another feels like a rewrite, otherwise it would just be a major version upgrade.

-HERE

-That's why we're

-Our first strategy: Vite + SPA mode

-React Router + Vite = React Router v7
+So we had a thought: what if we just made it a major version upgrade?

+Turns out we've been making that _Remix ➡️ React_ bridge a little too well, and now Remix and React Router are basically the same thing (minus Vite).
+If we just ship a Vite plugin for React Router, the two projects could be merged.

+So that's what we're gonna do.

 <img alt="React Router logo plus Vite logo equals React Router logo with a v7 under it" src="/blog-images/posts/react-router-v7/rr-plus-vite-is-rr-7.jpeg" class="w-full aspect-[16/9] border border-gray-100/60 rounded-md shadow-lg" />

-- commitment non-painful major upgrades: Future flags
-- the only difference between react router and Remix is the vite plugin
+We want everyone in the React ecosystem to have access to

+- Automatic code splitting
+- Simplified data loading
+- Form Actions, Server actions
+- Simplified pending states
+- Optimistic UI
+- Server rendering
+- Static pre-rendering
+- RSC is coming

+We want that 5 million line Shopify app, and those 7+ million React Router apps to be able to easily upgrade and take advantage of the latest and greatest React has to offer.
+We want creating a new React app to be easy and scalable.

+And we want to provide the best the best upgrade path possible.

 ## How to upgrade